 This research was reviewed extensively by leading specialists in the Behavioral and Brain Sciences in 1979, and this is now updated in a review I have published in 2006 in Neuroscience and Biobehavioral Sciences.

 This book is a scientific rebuttal of those who claim that war is inherent in human nature.
 It provides extensive scientific evidence on the nature of the aggression systems which shows that war and other institutional behaviors have no direct genetic or neurophysiological basis.
 Next time you hear some expert expound on the biological basis of warfare, ask him or her if they have recorded from single neurons or isolated single genes of aggressive behavior as in the data provided here.
 And ask if they have tried using methods such as cross-cultural anthropology as done here to get at the prehistoric cultural origins of these behaviors.

 The Aggression Systems is not available in most libraries and although a number of its chapters were published in prestigious journals, a large part of the text is not available except in this form.
-If you are interested, I can send you a CD-ROM of The Aggression Systems at a reasonable price.

 Table of Contents